 - Chris Olver, Archivist, Royal Hospital for Neuro-disability

-- Heather Richardson, Joint CEO St Christopher’s Hospice
+- Heather Richardson, Director of Education, Research and Policy, St Christopher’s

 - Joe Wood, PhD researcher, University of Glasgow

 - Professor Carlos Centeno, ATLANTES Research Programme, University of Navarra, Spain